-At its meeting on 25 November 2009, the Education and Training Committee agreed to consult on removing the health reference as a requirement for registration, and the Committee's decision was approved by the Council on 10 December 2009.
+At its meeting on 10 December 2009, the Council approved the Education and Training Committee's decision to consult on removing the health reference as a requirement for registration.
 This paper discusses the responses received to that consultation, which was held between 4 January and 9 April 2010.
 At present a health reference completed by a doctor ('a registered medical practitioner') is required for entry to the Health Professions Council Register.
 In the consultation we suggested that the health reference should be replaced with a self-declaration to confirm that the applicant does not have a health condition which would affect the safe and effective practice of their profession.

+The text of this consultation analysis paper was agreed and recommended to Council by the Education and Training Committee on 8 June 2010.
 The paper sets out the process of the consultation, an analysis of the responses received for each question, and our conclusions.
 As a result of the responses we received as part of the consultation we recommend that the health reference should be removed as a requirement for registration with the HPC, and replaced with a form of self-declaration.
 An amended timetable for enacting the change is appended to this report-while the overall timescales of the project have not changed, there has been some amendment to the timings for consulting on and producing amended guidance.